-D&P Bioinnovations [D&P] first therapeutic application is to regenerate a damaged esophagus (organ providing food to the stomach) with its developed medical device implant.
+D&P Bioinnovations’ [D&P] first therapeutic application is to regenerate a damaged esophagus (organ providing food to the stomach) with its developed medical device implant.
 However, D&P’s device can serve as a platform tech for other indications such as regenerating damaged blood vessels, nerves, muscle, tendons/ligaments, and gastro-intestine.
-The technology development has been tested in 6 different diseased animal models and has the potential to impact the global regenerative medicine market that is expected to accrue > $100B by the mid 2020s.
+The technology development has been tested in 6 different diseased animal models and has the potential to impact the global regenerative medicine market that is expected to accrue > $200B by the late 2020s.

 Dr. DEREK C. DASHTI

 Executive MBA – Focused specializations: Healthcare, Digital Transformation, Innovation & Entrepreneurship)

 Dr. Dashti holds over 17 years of stem cell tissue engineering and regenerative medicine research experience.
 He is a doctoral NSF Fellow as well as a National University Innovation Fellow and has received core training of translating biomedical academic research from “benchside” to “bedside.”

 We are developing an implantable, bioresorbable medical device to functionally regenerate a damaged esophagus within the body.
 Our device will treat those suffering from severe GERD/ advanced Barrett’s Esophagus (chronic regurgitation of stomach acid), esophageal cancer and in pediatrics where birth defects of the esophagus and poisonous ingestions are fatal addressing the $20 billion U.S. annual market.
 Our product improves the standard of care by avoiding surgical reconstruction from the stomach (gastric pull up) and saves over $240,000 per treatment as compared to the standard.